 aamc.org does not support this web browser.

-GSA Committee on Student Affairs (COSA)
+GSA Student Affairs

-Committee Charge
+COSA Committee Charge

-The Committee discusses issues of national interest that are brought to its attention by GSA constituents, inclusive of students, and AAMC staff.
-The Committee may identify projects, where an issue is of national importance and interest.
-The Committee is advisory to the GSA Steering Committee and, as such, makes regular reports to the Steering Committee and seeks approval of the Steering Committee for special projects.
+The committee discusses issues of national interest that are brought to its attention by GSA constituents, inclusive of students, and AAMC staff.
+The committee may identify projects, where an issue is of national importance and interest.
+The committee is advisory to the GSA Steering Committee and, as such, makes regular reports to the steering committee and seeks approval of the steering committee for special projects.

 National Chair, GSA Committee on Student Affairs

-Senior Associate Dean for Student Affairs Icahn School of Medicine at Mount Sinai
+Associate Dean for Student Affairs

 COSA Committee Roster